Nazar17P3426/TrashMade/README.md

-# TrashMade
+# Trash Made Malwares
-All trash and skidded malwares are here! :)
+All of trash and skidded malwares will be here!